daostack/arc.js_legacy/README.md

 See also  [Running Against a Ganache Database](#running-against-a-ganache-database), [Deploying to Other Testnets](#deploying-to-other-testnets) and [Run Lint and Tests](#run-lint-and-tests)

 ## Deploying to Other Testnets
 The "network" environment variable defines which network arc.js understands you to be deploying to when you run the "migrateContracts" script.
 For safety it assumes a different HTTP port for each network.
-Can be "live" (the mainnet), "kovan" or "ganache" (To Come: [support for Ropsten and Rinkeby testnets](https://github.com/daostack/arc.js/issues/50)).
+Can be "live" (the mainnet), "kovan" or "ganache" (To Come: [support for Ropsten and Rinkeby testnets](http://github.com/daostack/arc.js/issues/50)).
 The default is "ganache".

 ## Running Against a Ganache Database

 It can be very handy to run against a ganache database that persists the state of the chain across instances of ganache.
 The file package-scripts.js contains a number of scripts to help you manage this process.
-Most simply, follow ths steps above for building and running the application, except when you bring up ganache, use this script:
+Most simply, follow the steps above for building and running the application, except when you bring up ganache, use this script:

-On Linux and others [until runAsync is fixed for Linux](https://github.com/daostack/arc.js/issues/64), run this in a separate window of your own creation:
+On Linux and others [until runAsync is fixed for Linux](http://github.com/daostack/arc.js/issues/64), run this in a separate window of your own creation:

 ```shell
 npm explore daostack-arc.js -- npm start test.ganacheDb.run